fmalina/revisions-blocl/activism/youcantbeneutralonamovingtrain.md

-You Can’t Be Neutral On A Moving Train
+You Can't Be Neutral On A Moving Train
 ======================================

 By **Howard Zin**